ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

   {{/docs-snippet}}

-4. **Create your Markdown templates.** Markdown templates contain the actual actual documentation for your addon and live in the folder `tests/dummy/app/templates/docs`.
+4. **Create your Markdown templates.** Markdown templates contain the actual documentation for your addon and live in the folder `tests/dummy/app/templates/docs`.
 Since Addon Docs supports Markdown out of the box we will create two `.md` files (one for your docs `index` and one for the `usage` page).